Swallowtail23/mtgc/README.md

 Note, the first bulk all load can take a VERY long time.
 Running with the 'all' parameter will NOT download any card images.

+- It is important for the first bulk run to include 'all', otherwise the bulk script will attempt to download 80,000+ images in its first default run (Scryfall.com will likely have concerns about that)
+- See also notes below on card images

 ### Initial user ###
 On the server command line, run: